shamimshihab/Full-Stack-Blog-/README.md

 2. **Running the Frontend:**

-   - Navigate to the `backend` folder using:
+   - Navigate to the `frontend` folder using:

      ```
      cd frontend